root-project/root/tree/ntuple/v7/doc/BinaryFormatSpecification.md

 For example, one key may hold a single page or a number of pages of the same cluster.
 The only relevant means of finding objects is the locator information, consisting of an offset and a size.

-For the ROOT file embedding, the `ROOT::Experimental::RNTuple` object acts as an anchor.
+For the ROOT file embedding, the `ROOT::RNTuple` object acts as an anchor.

 ### Anchor schema